mmu-webdesign/Level4-web-term-1/HTML/html01/03-emphasis.md

 **Warning**: People strongly associate underlining with hyperlinks.
 Therefore, on the Web, it's best to underline only links.
 Use the `<u>` element when it's semantically appropriate, but consider using CSS to change the default underline to something more appropriate on the Web.

 <!-- div class="exercise" -->
-## Exercise - Assessment 3
+## Exercise 3

 Adding emphasis and importance to your html document.

 ### Task 1

-> Open your **Assessment 3** Repl.it
+> Open the `html3` folder in your editor.

+- Open `exercise-03.html`

 <img src="media/emphasis-text.png" alt="Screenshot of the plain text for this exercise">

 ### Task 2

+- Edit `exercise-03.html`

 - Create the page structure by adding a `<h1>` main heading, `<h2>` sub-headings, and `<p>` paragraphs.

+- Save `exercise-03.html`

-- Run the page and check it against the illustration below.
+- View the page in a browser and check it against the illustration below.

 ### Task 3